crestrada357/crestrada357/README.md

 - 👋 Hi, I’m @crestrada357
-- 👀 I’m interested in Python, C, SQL, Cybersecurity and Data Science
+- 👀 I’m interested in Web Development, Python, Databases and Cybersecurity
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Front End Develoment at Coursera
-- 💞️ I’m looking to collaborate on Python, C, R
+- 💞️ I’m looking to collaborate on HTML, CSS, Javascript and Python
-- 📫 How to reach me crestrada357@gmail.com
+- 📫 How to reach me: write to crestrada357@gmail.com

 <!---
 crestrada357/crestrada357 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.